-- CO 1: The purpose of this course is to acquaint the students with the concepts which are helpful in developing and managing sales force and marketing channels so as to gain competitive advantage. - CO 2: The course is designed to familiarize students with the concepts, techniques and the practical aspects of the key decision making variables in distribution channel management. - CO 3: Recognize and demonstrate the significant responsibilities of sales person as a KEY individual. - CO 4: Describe and Formulate strategies to effectively manage company's sales operations. - CO 5: Evaluate the role of Sales manager and his/ her responsibilities in recruiting, motivating, managing and leading sales team.
+[CO.1].
+Acquaint the students with the concepts which are helpful in developing and managing sales force and marketing channels so as to gain competitive advantage.

+[CO.2].
+Familiarize students with the concepts, techniques and the practical aspects of the key decision making variables in distribution channel management.

+[CO.3].
+Recognize and demonstrate the significant responsibilities of sales person as a KEY individual.

+[CO.4].
+Describe and Formulate strategies to effectively manage company's sales operations.

+[CO.5].
+Evaluate the role of Sales manager and his/ her responsibilities in recruiting, motivating, managing and leading sales team.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including medical
+The allowance of 25% includes al l types of leaves including medical

 leaves.